thunderheadone/one-sdk-ios/README.md

 [One updateLocation:location];
 ```

-passing the location object as a parameter to `updateLocation` method.
+passing the location object as a parameter to the `updateLocation` method.
 Use `CLLocationManager` delegate methods to call `updateLocation`, as shown below:

 Swift:
 ```swift